Fascinating Facts About Toni Morrison, Nobel Prize Winner

 Contributed by Skyler Isabella Gomez, a 2019 SUNY New Paltz graduate with a degree in Public Relations and a minor in Black Studies.
 Her passions include connecting more with her Latin roots by researching and writing about legendary Latina and Black women authors.

-*This is a Bookshop Affiliate link.
-If a product is purchased by linking through, Literary Ladies Guide receives a modest commission, which helps us continue to grow.
+* This is a Bookshop.org affiliate link.
+If a product is purchased after linking through, Literary Ladies Guide receives a modest commission, which helps us to keep growing.